lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ## configServer&#46;vi

-The configServer VI is used to configure the TCP server, with the port, the number of bytes to read, and other parameters, using the `ServerConfiguration` cluster.
+The configServer VI is used to configure the TCP server, with the port, the number of bytes to read, and other parameters, using the `serverConfigTypeDef` cluster.
 Click [here](#server-configuration-cluster) to more details about this cluster.

 ![configServer](./images/configServer.png)